SeanAtsatt/cursorless-gpt-help/README.md

 - Scrape a list of URLs
 - Chunk and embed their content using OpenAI's `text-embedding-3-small`
-- Store the data in a FAISS vector index
 - Answer natural language questions using GPT-4 and only that knowledge
 - Automatically rebuild the knowledge base on first launch if it's missing